-Public records or files means any recorded data or information relating to the conduct of the public's business prepared, owned, used, received or retained by a public agency, ...whether such data or information be handwritten, typed, tape-recorded, printed, photostated, photographed or recorded by any other method.
+"Public records or files" means any recorded data or information relating to the conduct of the public's business prepared, owned, used, received or retained by a public agency, or to which a public agency is entitled to receive a copy by law or contract under section 1-218, whether such data or information be handwritten, typed, tape-recorded, printed, photostated, photographed or recorded by any other method.

-6. Section 1-210(a), G.S., provides, in relevant part:
+6. Section 1-210(a), G.S., provides in relevant part that:

-Except as otherwise provided by any federal law or state statute, all records maintained or kept on file by any public agency, whether or not such records are required by any law or by any rule or regulation, shall be public records and every person shall have the right to (1) inspect such records promptly during regular office or business hours, ... or (3) receive a copy of such records in accordance with section 1-212.
+Except as otherwise provided by any federal law or state statute, all records maintained or kept on file by any public agency, whether or not such records are required by any law or by any rule or regulation, shall be public records and every person shall have the right to (1) inspect such records promptly during regular office or business hours, (2) copy such records in accordance with subsection (g) of section 1-212, or (3) receive a copy of such records in accordance with section 1-212.

-7. Section 1-212(a), G.S., provides in relevant part: "Any person applying in writing shall receive, promptly upon request, a plain, facsimile, electronic or certified copy of any public record."
+7. Section 1-212(a), G.S., provides in relevant part that "[a]ny person applying in writing shall receive promptly upon request, a plain, facsimile, electronic or certified copy of any public record."

-8. It is concluded that the records requested by the complainants, to the extent that they exist, are public records within the meaning of \S 1-200(5), 1-210(a), and 1-212(a), G.S.
+8. It is found that the requested records are public records within the meaning of §1-200(5), 1-210(a) and 1-212(a), G.S.

 9. At the hearing in this matter, the respondents refused to confirm or deny that they maintain records that are responsive to the complainants' request.
 The respondents claimed that to do so would disclose an investigatory technique and would encourage criminal behavior.
-Nevertheless, upon an order by the hearing officer after the hearing concluded, the respondents submitted responsive records to the Commission for an in camera inspection.
+Nevertheless, the respondents submitted responsive records to the Commission for in camera inspection.

-10. Such records shall be identified as IC-2015-581-1 through IC-2015-581-8.
+10. Such records shall be identified as IC-2016-0050-1 through IC-2016-0050-3, totaling 91 pages.

-11. The respondents claim the records are exempt from disclosure pursuant to \$1-210(b)(3)(E), G.S., which provides that disclosure is not required of "Records of law enforcement agencies not otherwise available to the public which records were compiled in connection with the detection or investigation of crime, if the disclosure of said records would not be in the public interest because it would result in the disclosure of ...
+11. The respondents claimed the records are exempt from disclosure pursuant to \$1-210(b)(3)(E), G.S., which provides that disclosure is not required of "Records of law enforcement agencies not otherwise available to the public which records were compiled in connection with the detection or investigation of crime, if the disclosure of said records would not be in the public interest because it would result in the disclosure of ...
 (E) investigatory techniques not otherwise known to the general public[.]"